-The territory of Gaspe occupies 1440 km2 and borders the sea and St.Lawrence River for some 130 km.
-The first language learnt by most of Gaspe's population is French.
+The town borders the sea and St Lawrence River for some 130 km (80 ml).
 Nearly 90% of the inhabitants are French Canadian.
-Gaspe is the site where on July 24, 1534 Jacques Cartier took possession of New France (today part of Canada) in the name of Francois I of France (House of Valois, 1494-1547).
+In the town of Gaspe on July 24, 1534 Jacques Cartier (French explorer, 1491-1557) took possession of New France (today part of Canada) in the name of king Francis I of France (House of Valois, 1494-1547).

 Port Gaspe cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Gaspe, Quebec, Canada.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Gaspe, Quebec Canada.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 P&O Cruises is bringing forward its booking cycle by 6 months as it launches its 2018 cruise programme earlier than ever.
 The cruise line...September 6, 2016